akka/akka-projection/docs/src/main/paradox/grpc.md

 may be overridden by an include criteria.
 More precisely, they are evaluated according to the following rules:

 * Exclude criteria are evaluated first.
-* If no matching exclude the event is emitted.
+* If no matching exclude criteria the event is emitted.
-* If an exclude is matching the include criteria are evaluated.
+* If an exclude criteria is matching the include criteria are evaluated.
-* If no matching include the event is discarded.
+* If no matching include criteria the event is discarded.
-* If matching include the event is emitted.
+* If matching include criteria the event is emitted.

 The exclude criteria can be a combination of: